AARNet/Introduction_to_Jupyter_notebooks/_episodes/02-What_can_Jupyter_Notebooks_do.md

 teaching: 5
 exercises: 5
 questions:
-- What can notebooks do?
+- "What can notebooks do?"
 objectives:
-- Understand what you can do with notebooks.
+- "Understand what you can do with notebooks."
 activity:
- - How could you see a notebook being useful to you?
+ - "How could you see a notebook being useful to you?"
 keypoints:
- - Notebooks might not be for you!
+ - "Notebooks might not be for you!
 But if they are, they could accelerate your research and be a good friend in a time of need.
-Or just improve a few processes to make life less tedious. :)
+Or just improve a few processes to make life less tedious. :)"
 ---

 # What can Jupyter Notebooks do?